mathiasweidinger/WBqueryR/README.md

 </details>

-Note that no matter whether you chose to display the summary or not, a summary table with all the information necessary to find the data later has been assigned to the new R-object `my_example` in your environment.
+Note that no matter whether you choose to display the summary or not, all the information necessary to find the data later has been assigned to the new R-object `my_example` in your environment.
 This object is a list of 2 items - one for each key word - and each of these items includes tibbles of varying sizes that correspond to the datasets in the Microdata Library for which results have been found.
-Every tibble includes information on the variables: their name, label, and matching score.
+Every tibble includes information on the matched variables: their name, label, and matching score.
 Type the code below to inspect the structure of `my_example` in R.

 ``` r
 str(my_example)